-For nearly 50 years, Street Law has been hard at work in communities and schools across the country and around the globe, developing programs and teaching materials that educate young people about law, government, and democracy.
+For 50 years, Street Law has been hard at work in communities and schools across the country and around the globe, developing programs and teaching materials that educate young people about law and democracy.

-We move the needle on our mission by helping others—specifically classroom teachers, the legal community, government agencies, and community-based organizations—be effective law and civics educators.
+We move the needle on our mission by helping others—specifically classroom teachers, the legal community, government agencies, and community organizations—be effective law and civics educators.

-We are a dedicated and diverse staff of 14.
+We are a dedicated and diverse staff of 17.
 Our colleagues bring a great deal of enthusiasm and expertise to the table and enjoy collaborating to make Street Law’s programs and curricula the best that they can be.
-Our workplace is welcoming and flexible, and we strive each day to embody our core values of quality, transparency, inclusion, creativity, operational effectiveness, and nonpartisanship.
+Our workplace is flexible and fun, and we strive each day to embody our core values of quality, transparency, inclusion, creativity, operational effectiveness, and nonpartisanship.

 You are able to:

-You have a bachelor’s degree or an equivalent combination of education, training, and experience.
 You are detail-oriented, organized, and have a strong commitment to delivering quality work.
 You are able to anticipate problems, generate creative solutions, and make sound judgments in the face of challenges.
-You have experience coordinating complex projects or timelines without dropping the ball, and you have a proven track record of delivering work on time.
-You are able to manage up and self-advocate when necessary.
+You have experience coordinating complex projects or timelines without dropping the ball and have a proven track record of delivering work on time.
 Event planning experience is a plus.

-The annual salary range for this position is $48,000–$52,000.
-Street Law offers a robust package of benefits that includes medical and dental insurance, generous vacation and sick leave, pre-tax transit and parking benefits, health and dependent care flexible spending accounts, short- and long-term disability insurance and life insurance, and a 403(b) retirement program with employer match.
+The annual salary range for this position is $50,000 – $53,000.
+Street Law offers a robust package of benefits that includes medical and dental insurance, generous vacation and sick leave, short- and long-term disability insurance and life insurance, pre-tax transit and parking benefits, health and dependent care flexible spending accounts, and a 403(b) retirement program with employer match.

-Send your application package to firstname.lastname@example.org with the subject line: Last Name, First Name: future Program Coordinator.
-Submissions will be reviewed on a rolling basis, so applicants are encouraged to respond early.
-Incomplete submissions will not be considered.
-The last day we will accept applicants is June 27, 2021.
+Send your application package to [email protected] with the subject line: Last Name, First Name future Program Coordinator.
+The posting closes on September 16, 2022.
+Street Law may begin initial interviews before the close date, so applicants are encouraged to respond early.